SLS-BLN/stock_alert/README.md

 # 📈 Stock Alert

 A Python application that monitors stock price changes and sends SMS alerts when thresholds are exceeded.
-This project was initially developed as part of a learning exercise and later refactored for better code quality and maintainability.
+The application fetches stock data from Alpha Vantage and relevant news articles, then sends formatted alerts via Twilio.

+### 🔄 Recent Updates

+- **Improved Error Handling**: Added specific exceptions and better error messages
+- **Code Organization**: Moved utility functions to `utils.py` for better separation of concerns
+- **SMS Formatting**: Enhanced message formatting with better handling of character limits
+- **Trial Mode Support**: Special handling for Twilio trial account limitations
+- **Clean Code**: Improved code structure and documentation

-### ⚠️ Twilio SMS Delivery Limitation (Development Mode)
+### ⚠️ Twilio Trial Mode Notice

-**Note:** SMS messages may fail to send when using a Twilio **Trial account** due to strict character limits.

-- Trial accounts allow only **1 SMS segment** per message.
-- Messages with **Unicode symbols** (e.g., 📈, 🟢, ▲) are encoded differently, reducing the limit to **70 characters**.
-- Even without emojis, longer headlines or verbose content can exceed the **160-character GSM limit**.

-This behavior is **intentional during development** to preserve formatting and test full message structure.
-In production, with a paid Twilio account, these limits are relaxed and multi-segment messages are supported.

-To debug delivery issues, check the Twilio **Error Logs**:
-> **Twilio Console → Account Dashboard → Monitor → Errors → Error Logs**
-> Look for error code: **30044 – Trial Message Length Exceeded**

-You can also shorten messages or remove emojis to stay within trial limits if needed.
+In trial mode, the application will:
+- Send only the first news article
+- Format messages to fit within 160 characters
+- Include basic stock movement information
+- Automatically shorten URLs

+For production use with a paid Twilio account, the application supports:
+- Multiple news articles per alert
+- Full message formatting with emojis
+- Detailed stock information

 ## 📜 Development History